google/dawn/docs/tint/extensions/chromium_experimental_dynamic_binding.md

 # Chromium Experimental Dynamic Binding

-The `chromium_experimental_dynamic_binding` is an experimental extension that allows using both runtime sized `binding_array` and type-less `binding_array`.
+The `chromium_experimental_dynamic_binding` is an experimental extension that allows using a new `resource_binding` type.
 This provides the needed basis for dynamic binding (a.k.a. bind-less).

 # Status